ngthduy90/ChatTutorial/ChatFirebase.md

     - You'll want to use [auto layout](http://guides.codepath.com/ios/Auto-Layout-Basics) and [automatically sizing rows](http://guides.codepath.com/ios/Table-View-Quickstart#automatically-resize-row-heights) in the tableView.
   - To calulate the `timeAgo`, install the pod `pod 'NSDate+TimeAgo'`
   - If it's your message and change the display name to `you`, and change the text color.
-  - Log out: `try!
-FIRAuth.auth()!.signOut()`

-### Bonus 1: Login with email/password.
-Go to Chat View Controller directly if not yet logged out
+### Milestone 6: Go to Chat View Controller directly if not yet logged out
-  - Enable email/password login:
-    - Change your login screen to have the email/password text fields and Sign up/Login buttons.
-    - Use `FIRAuth.auth()?.signIn(withEmail:password:completion:)`

-  - Firebase stores the current loged in user in `FIRAuth.auth()?.currentUser?`
   - Go to ChatViewController directly if already logged in: in LoginViewController's `viewDidLoad`

   ```swift